Managing Software

 to manage most software installations.

-as it is meant to combine the functionality commonly
+It is meant to combine the functionality commonly used with apt-get

 and apt-cache